LetPeopleWork/FlowMetricsCSV/README.md

 --ClosedDateColumn | The name of the column in the csv file that contains the closed date.
 Default is "Closed Date". |
 --DateFormat | The format of the dates in the csv file.
 Default is "%m/%d/%Y %I:%M:%S %p".
 Check [Python Dates](https://www.w3schools.com/python/python_datetime.asp) for the options you have (or ask ChatGPT) |
 --History | The number of days of history to be used for the simulation.
 Default is "90". |
+--ShowPlots | Supply this parameter to get an interactive view of the charts while they are being created |

 # Charts
 TO DO